-In the second chapter of the System Design Manual, I explore the core building blocks at the heart of many distributed systems.
+In the second chapter of Understanding Distributed Systems, I explore the core building blocks at the heart of many distributed systems.
 What can you expect to learn from it as a reader?

 In a distributed system, anything that can fail will eventually do so.
 But, you can only mitigate a failure if you can detect it in the first place.
 Hence, the second chapter starts by introducing the concept of failure detection and its implementations.